top of page

 Hello and welcome to the website of Svetoslav Savov, PhD!

-I am a qualified English speaking clinical psychologist and psychoanalyst with more than 15 years of professional experience.
-I work individually with adults struggling with emotional and behavioral problems, including anxiety, depression, relationship issues, traumatic experiences, parental challenges, etc.
+I am a qualified English-speaking clinical psychologist and psychoanalyst with over 18 years of professional experience.
+I work individually with adults facing emotional and behavioral challenges, such as anxiety, depression, relationship issues, trauma, parental difficulties, and more.

-I am a full member of the Bulgarian Psychoanalytic Society and a regular member of the Society of Psychologists in the Republic of Bulgaria.
-I have worked as assistant professor at the Department of Cognitive Science and Psychology in New Bulgarian University, and I have authored of a series of papers in the field of mentalization, personality disorders and empirical research in psychoanalysis.
-I actively participate in international congresses, conferences and professional seminars.
+I am a full member of the Bulgarian Psychoanalytic Society, a regular member of the Society of Psychologists in the Republic of Bulgaria, and a guest member of the Madrid Psychoanalytical Association.
+I have also served as an assistant professor at the Department of Cognitive Science and Psychology at New Bulgarian University.
+Additionally, I have authored numerous papers on mentalization, personality disorders, and empirical research in psychoanalysis.
+I actively participate in international congresses, conferences, and professional seminars.

-In my approach to psychotherapy I integrate clinical experience with knowledge from evidence base research.
-I do brief and long-term psychoanalytic and psychodynamic therapy and counselling.
+In my therapeutic approach, I combine clinical experience with evidence-based research.
+I offer both brief and long-term psychoanalytic and psychodynamic therapy, as well as counseling.

-I strive to create a safe and collaborative environment where problematic issues can be explored, better understood and worked through in a productive way.
+I strife to create a safe and collaborative environment where challenging issues can be explored, understood, and worked through in a productive and supportive way.

 Brief information about the possibilities for psychoanalysis and psychotherapy